AndrewGuerrero/ng-caryll/content/effective_cpp.md

 ### Item 20: Prefer pass-by-reference-to-`const` to pass-by-value

-- Pass-by-value is very expensive because it makes a copy of the object being passed in as a parameter.
+- Pass-by-value is expensive because it makes a copy of the object being passed in as a parameter.
-- Pass-by-reference-to-`const` does not make a new object
+- Pass-by-reference-to-`const` does not make a new object.
-- Pass-by-reference-to-`const` eliminates the *slicing* problem
+- Pass-by-reference-to-`const` eliminates the *slicing* problem.

-> For built-in types and STL iterator and function type objects, pass-by-value is more efficient.
+> For built-in types, STL iterator, and function type objects, pass-by-value is more efficient.
 > Generally, user-defined types are not good pass-by-value candidates.

 #### *Slicing* Problem